RESTRICTIVE COVENANTS ARE CHILD’S PLAY

 Service Corp. of Westover Hills v.
 Guzzetta, 2009 Del.
 Ch.
 LEXIS 221 (Del.Ch., 2009).
-The Guzzettas had been homeowners in Westover Hills for 11 years, when they bought the property next to theirs.
+The Guzzettas had been homeowners in Westover Hills for 11 years when they bought the property next to theirs.
 The adjoining property included a 1943 colonial-style house and mature maple and oak trees.
-The Guzzettas intended to raze the house in order to expand their backyard for their children.
+The Guzzettas intended to raze the house to expand their backyard for their children.

-Properties in Westover Hills, however, are subject to deed restrictions which are binding on all owners within the development.
-One of the restrictions provides that “no building, fence, wall or other structure shall be commenced, erected, or maintained, nor shall any addition to or change or alteration therein be made, until the plans and specifications, showing the nature, kind, shape, height, materials, floor plans, color scheme, location and frontage on the lot and approximate cost of such structure shall have been submitted to and approved in writing by…” Service Corp., the property manager.
+However, properties in Westover Hills are subject to deed restrictions that are binding on all owners within the development.
+One of the restrictions provides that “no building, fence, wall or other structure shall be commenced, erected, or maintained, nor shall any addition to or change or alteration therein be made, until the plans and specifications, showing the nature, kind, shape, height, materials, floor plans, color scheme, location and frontage on the lot and approximate cost of such structure shall have been submitted to and approved in writing by” Service Corp., the property manager.

 Service Corp. had the right to refuse to approve any such plans or specifications that it found not suitable or desirable for aesthetic or other reasons.
 Since 2004, Service Corp. has used an Architectural Review Committee to initially review proposals, request additional information as necessary, and make recommendations to the Service Corp. board.
 Service Corp. had approved demolitions before, as well as landscape plans.